• Home

 Michael Archer was born and raised in Oakland, California, and served for a year in South Vietnam as a U.S. Marine, which included the 77-day siege of Khe Sanh in 1968.

 His books include A Patch of Ground: Khe Sanh Remembered, which VIETNAM magazine called “The best first-hand account of the battle,” and The Long Goodbye: Khe Sanh Revisited, chronicling the author’s search for answers to a friend’s mysterious death at Khe Sanh.
-The Long Goodbye received FOREWORD Reviews INDIES Book of the Year Award for 2016, chosen from among hundreds of submissions by independent publishers and university presses nationwide.
+The Long Goodbye received Foreword Reviews INDIES Book of the Year Award for 2016, chosen from among hundreds of submissions by independent publishers and university presses nationwide.

-Michael is a frequent contributor to Naval History magazine and speaks about his work at colleges, universities, and organizations across the country.
+Michael frequently speaks about his work at colleges, universities, and other organizations across the country.
 He lives in Reno, Nevada.

 Battle of Khe Sanh

-Copyright © 2025 Battle of Khe Sanh - All Rights Reserved.
+Copyright © 2026 Battle of Khe Sanh - All Rights Reserved.

 Powered by